-In most cases if you are on a shared host, you will not see a php.ini file in your directory.
-If you do not see one, then create a file called php.ini and upload it in the root folder.
-In that file add the following code:
+In most cases, if you are on a shared host, you will not see a php.ini file in your directory.
+So, If you do not see one, create a file called php.ini and upload it to the root folder.
+In that file, add the following code:

 upload_max_filesize = 64M

 This method is reported to work for many users.
 Remember, if 64 doesn’t work.
 Try 10MB (sometimes that work).

 3. htaccess Method To Increase File Size Upload

 Some people have tried using the htaccess method.
 So, where you can increase the maximum upload limits in WordPress by modifying the .htaccess file in the root directory.
 Open or create the .htaccess file in the root folder and add the following code:

 php_value max_input_time 300

 Again, we must emphasize that if you are on a shared hosting package, then these techniques may not work.
 In that case, you would have to contact your web hosting provider to increase your limit.
 Unfortunately, some hosts ultimately turn down their users.